 NAIDOC Week is an annual event celebrated not only in Indigenous communities but by all Australians during the first full week of July.

 Bringing them home

-Twenty years ago, on 26 May 1997, the former Human Rights and Equal Opportunity Commission’s National Inquiry into the Separation of Aboriginal Children from their Families Bringing them home report was tabled in National Parliament.
+On 26 May 1997 the former Human Rights and Equal Opportunity Commission’s National Inquiry into the Separation of Aboriginal Children from their Families Bringing them home report was tabled in National Parliament.

 National Reconciliation Week 2017

 This year’s National Reconciliation Week (NRW) is especially significant as the nation celebrates two major milestones in Aboriginal and Torres Strait Islander history‑ on 27 May, the 50th anniversary of the 1967 Referendum and 3 June, the 25th anniversary of the High Court of Australia's Mabo decision.